Saabuh/Prototype-T/worklog.md

 - [x] [Visual duplicate item bug with inventory toggling](https://github.com/Saabuh/Prototype-T/issues/2)

 # log
+## 11-08-2025
+- [x] implement miningAction to destroy spawned tiles using placeblockAction

 ## 07-08-2025

 - [x] refactor inventory to hold item instances instead of itemData scriptableObjects (scriptableObjects should be immutable data containers, thus not a runtime asset that is modified in game)
     - not as much work as it sounds like, most logic is based around itemslots, not the itemData.
 Can just replace itemData with iteminstance and fix itemcontainer/ui logic
 - [ ] add collidable walls, spawned using procedural generation